bigyidbuilds/script.module.python3.koding.aio/README.md

 ###### TOGGLE ADD-ONS:
 Send through either a list of add-on ids or one single add-on id.
-The add-ons sent through will then be added to the addons*.db and enabled or disabled (depending on state sent through).
+The add-ons sent through will then be added to the addons\*.db and enabled or disabled (depending on state sent through).

-WARNING: If safe_mode is set to False this directly edits the addons*.db rather than using JSON-RPC.
+WARNING: If safe_mode is set to False this directly edits the addons\*.db rather than using JSON-RPC.
-Although directly amending the db is a lot quicker there is no guarantee it won't cause severe problems in later versions of Kodi (this was created for v17).
+Although directly amending the db is a lot quicker there is no guarantee it won't cause severe problems in later versions of Kodi (this was created for v19).
 DO NOT set safe_mode to False unless you 100% understand the consequences!

 	CODE:  Toggle_Addons([addon, enable, safe_mode, exclude_list, new_only, refresh])